Old-Farmer/im-autoswitch.nvim/README.md

   "Old-Farmer/im-autoswitch.nvim",
   event = "BufEnter",
   opts = {
-      default_im = "", -- default input method
+      default_im = "", -- default im
-      get_im_cmd = "", -- get current input method, output will be trimmed by this plugin switch_im_cmd = "", -- switch input method, use {} as an im name placholder,
+      get_im_cmd = "", -- get current im, output will be trimmed by this plugin switch_im_cmd = "", -- cmd to switch im; use {} as an im placholder
-                          -- or just a cmd which switches input method between active/inactive }
+                          -- or just a cmd which switches im between active/inactive }
 }
 ```